Template Variables

 Potential injection attempts

-Handle optional variables gracefully: const variables = {
+Handle optional variables gracefully: const input = {

 };